-In a recent article, Jon Arnold of Centresource Interactive Agency explains his company’s blend of traditional waterfall and Agile methodologies.
+In a recent article, Jon Arnold of Centresource Interactive Agency explains his company’s blend of the traditional waterfall and Agile methodologies.
 The standard waterfall approach’s main drawback, Arnold writes, is that “…you’re never truly done with each phase.
-Despite the best laid plans, reality always sets in: a design decision needs to be amended to fit within a development environment; a forgotten interior page element suddenly becomes a necessity; or a developer needs a consult with a designer to work out an animation or visual transition.”
+Despite the best-laid plans, reality always sets in: a design decision needs to be amended to fit within a development environment; a forgotten interior page element suddenly becomes a necessity, or a developer needs a consult with a designer to work out an animation or visual transition.”

 Show Me the Money (And Not Just the Cost Savings)

 As more organizations take a portfolio management approach to their projects, the pressure to rationalize project investments via quantifiable business results will continue to increase.
 In today’s tough economic climate, PMO heads face higher scrutiny than ever from organizational stakeholders, and more and more PMO heads are seen as portfolio managers, ensuring that projects meet or exceed a broad range of business metrics.